-- 3.5 Whilst not applicable to the proposed development, the approach taken on affordable housing in this application also closely reflects the principles established in the Affordable Housing Scheme (AHS) approved in February 2014 under Clause 1.1.3 of Schedule 3 of the S106 Agreement for the outline planning permission ref.
+- 3.5 The approach taken on affordable housing in this application also closely reflects the principles established in the Affordable Housing Scheme (AHS) approved in February 2014 under Clause 1.1.3 of Schedule 3 of the S106 Agreement for the outline planning permission ref.
 10/01642/OUT.
-Specifically, the proposals will provide: - A provision of affordable/social rented and intermediate properties; - Affordable units will be constructed to Lifetime Homes Standards; - Wheelchair accessible units will be provided; and - Affordable units broadly in the agreed general locations identified for affordable housing across the Heyford Park development within this parcel.
+Specifically, the proposals will provide: - A 70/30 split between affordable rent and shard ownership properties; - 50% of the affordable units will be constructed to Lifetime Homes Standards, including maisonettes; - 2% of the affordable units will be wheelchair accessible units; and - Affordable units broadly in the agreed general locations identified for affordable housing across the Heyford Park development within these two parcels.